starknet-io/starknet.js/www/docs/guides/create_account.md

 console.log('Calculated account address=', accountBraavos.address);
 ```

-We have created a customized Signer, that uses the `abstractionFnsBraavos` list of functions.
+We have created a customized signer, that uses the `abstractionFnsBraavos` list of functions.
 A new `Account` instance is created with this signer.

 ### Estimate fees